open-mmlab/MMGEN-FaceStylor/README.md

 ## Training Details
 In this part, I will explain some training details, including ADA setting, layer freeze, and losses.
 ### ADA Setting
-To use [ADA](https://github.com/NVlabs/stylegan2-ada-pytorch) in your discriminator, you can use `ADAStyleGAN2Discriminator` as your discriminator, and adjust `ADAAug` setting as follows:
+To use [adaptive discriminator augmentation](https://github.com/NVlabs/stylegan2-ada-pytorch) in your discriminator, you can use `ADAStyleGAN2Discriminator` as your discriminator, and adjust `ADAAug` setting as follows:
 ```python
 model = dict(
     discriminator=dict(